What is Verification?

 What documentation will I have to submit?

-Dependent students are required to submit an EWC Dependent Verification Worksheet and a copy of both the student’s and parent’s federal income tax transcripts for the fiscal year on which the FAFSA was based.
-(Example: A student selected for verification in 2013-2014 would submit information from the 2012 tax year.)
+Dependent students are required to submit an EWC Dependent Verification Worksheet and a form of income verification (described on the worksheet and below) for the fiscal year on which the FAFSA was based.
+(Example: A student selected for verification in 2019-2020 would submit information from the 2017 tax year.)

-Independent students are required to submit an EWC Independent Verification Worksheet and a copy of the federal income tax transcript for the fiscal year.
-If an independent student was married at the time he/she signed their FAFSA and did not file a joint tax return, the student must also submit a tax transcript for his/her spouse.
+Independent students are required to submit an EWC Independent Verification Worksheet and a form of income verification (described on the worksheet and below) for the fiscal year.
+If an independent student was married at the time he/she signed their FAFSA and did not file a joint tax return, the student must also submit income verification for his/her spouse.

 The EWC Federal Verification Worksheet, federal tax transcripts, and requested documents should be forwarded to the EWC Financial Aid Office as soon as possible after they are requested.
 Students will not be awarded federal financial aid until the verification process has been completed.